-On iPSC-CMs, different physiological parameters can be monitored, as a measure of possible toxic outcomes induced by drugs at the cardiac level.
-For instance, continuous real-time monitoring of the beating frequency of cardiomyocytes is possible thanks to the xCELLigence Real Time Cell Analysis Cardio Instrument, a technique useful for the dynamic monitoring of cardiomyocytes contraction and beating, measured by an electric field differentially modulated by the number of cells covering the electrodes, their morphology and the strength of cell attachment.
-Nguemo et al[115] have shown that this technique is a useful tool for the characterization of the potential cardiotoxicity of drugs.
-The most recent study using this tool to analyse drug-induced cardiotoxicity on iPSC-CMs was carried out evaluating the cardiotoxicity of etoposide (ETP), a broad-spectrum antineoplastic drug.
+On iPSC-CMs, different physiological parameters can be monitored as a measure of possible toxic outcomes induced by drugs at the cardiac level.
+For instance, continuous real-time monitoring of the beating frequency of CMs is possible thanks to the xCELLigence Real Time Cell Analysis Cardio Instrument, a technique useful for the dynamic monitoring of CM contraction and beating, measured by an electric field differentially modulated by the number of cells covering the electrodes, their morphology and the strength of cell attachment.
+Nguemo et al[115] showed that this technique is a useful tool for characterization of the potential cardiotoxicity of drugs.
+The most recent study using this tool to analyze drug-induced cardiotoxicity on iPSC-CMs was carried out evaluating the cardiotoxicity of etoposide (ETP), a broad-spectrum anti-neoplastic drug.
 The iPSC-CMs were treated with ETP for 48 h followed by 2 d of drug washing.
 An irreversible increase in the beating rate of iPSC-CMs was observed with 30 and 15 μmol of ETP with alterations in the beating profile and arrhythmic beating (measured with XCELLigence).
-Furthermore, treatment with 10 μmol ETP resulted in initial changes of the beating profile, that, however, returned to baseline level after drug washing.
+Furthermore, treatment with 10 μmol ETP resulted in initial changes of the beating profile, that however, returned to baseline level after drug washing.
 A dose-dependent increase in the extracellular level of lactate dehydrogenase after treatment with ETP was observed, indicating membrane damage in iPSC-CMs.
-The authors also performed gene expression analyses (deregulation of 58 genes and upregulation of 5 miRNAs were found), intracellular calcium handling and mitochondrial membrane potential analyses, immunostaining and transmission electron microscopy (to confirm the cytoskeletal and mitochondrial damage).
-Finally, they showed that the apoptosis inhibitor, Pifithrin-α, could protect iPSC-CMs from ETP-induced cardiotoxicity[116].
+The authors also performed gene expression analyses (deregulation of 58 genes and upregulation of 5 miRNAs were found), intracellular calcium handling and mitochondrial membrane potential analyses, immunostaining, and transmission electron microscopy (to confirm the cytoskeletal and mitochondrial damage).
+Finally, they showed that the apoptosis inhibitor, pifithrin-α, could protect iPSC-CMs from ETP-induced cardiotoxicity[116].

-Another useful technique is represented by microelectrode array (MEA), a method that allows the measurement of the electric field potential (homogeneous and electrically coupled populations) of cardiac cells[117].
-The most recent study using this tool to analyse drug-induced cardiotoxicity was carried out on a commercially available iPSC-CMs cell line (iCell cardiomyocytes, Cellular Dynamics International) testing 25 drugs, with or without serum in the medium, using a MEA system to analyse the field potential duration (FPD) and arrhythmic events.
-In the case of serum-free medium, only some drugs induced significant changes in FPD, 9 with an extension and 4 with a reduction.
-In the case of the medium with serum, on the other hand, the drugs that had prolonged FPD were 11.
-The authors concluded that the presence or absence of serum can affect the results; indeed, components present in the serum, such as serum ALB, can create optical artefacts during this electrophysiology assays, and, therefore, this should be considered during the analysis[118].
+Another useful technique is represented by microelectrode array (MEA), a method that allows measurement of the electric field potential (homogeneous and electrically coupled populations) of cardiac cells[117].
+The most recent study using this tool to analyze drug-induced cardiotoxicity was carried out on a commercially available iPSC-CM cell line (iCell CMs, Cellular Dynamics International, Madison, WI, United States) testing 25 drugs, with or without serum in the medium, using a MEA system to analyze the field potential duration (FPD) and arrhythmic events.
+In the case of serum-free medium, only some drugs induced significant changes in FPD, nine with an extension and four with a reduction.
+In the case of medium with serum, on the other hand, the number of drugs with prolonged FPD was 11.
+The authors concluded that the presence or absence of serum can affect the results; indeed, components present in the serum such as serum ALB can create optical artifacts during this electrophysiology assays, and therefore, this should be considered during the analysis[118].